shahraizali/awesome-django/README.md

 ## Data sciences

-*Packages that make it easier to work with large volumes of data
+*Packages that make it easier to work with large volumes of data.*

 * [rest-pandas](https://github.com/wq/django-rest-pandas/) - Serves up your Pandas dataframes via the Django REST Framework for use in client-side (i.e. d3.js) visualizations and offline analysis (e.g. Excel).